Fish and Chips in Lexington

 What's next

 I'm hoping to try more places.
 If you have recommendations for fish and chips in Lexington, send them my way.
-Ideally I'd like to find a place where the fish AND the fries both work, which neither of these two managed.
+The Ketch is the only spot so far where the fish AND the fries both worked.
+I'd like to find a couple more like that.

 Places on my list to try next: Smithtown Seafood, The Goose & Gander, Winchell's.
-If you know of others worth visiting, let me know.
+I'd also like to go back to The Ketch and try their catfish for comparison.

 I'll update this post as I add visits.